jlab-hep/localdb-docs/docs/qcflow/nonelectricalwire.md

 # Upload QC-test results for Wirebonding

 We will upload non-electrical test results using GUI for QC-helper and upload scans results using YARR.<br>
 In addition to upload QC-test results, we will update module properties on Wirebonding.
-We can update using QC-helper.
+We can update module properties using QC-helper.

 ## Test Items for Wirebonding